-In 2011, over 66 percent of our patients were free of disabling seizures after having epilepsy surgery at Children’s.
+In 2012, nearly 60 percent of our patients were free of disabling seizures after having epilepsy surgery at Children’s.

 What does this data mean?

 This graph shows how children were affected by their epilepsy surgery.
-In 2011, over 66 percent of our patients were free of disabling seizures after having epilepsy surgery at Children’s.
+In 2012, nearly 60 percent of our patients were free of disabling seizures after having epilepsy surgery at Children’s.
 Our epilepsy surgery outcomes continue to improve throughout the years.
 Epilepsy surgery is only for patients who are on three or more medicines and still do not have their seizures under control.

 Why do outcomes matter?